ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>As TypeScript adoption continues to grow in the React ecosystem, understanding advanced patterns can dramatically improve your code…</blockquote>

 <h3>4.
-Boost TypeScript Code Reusability with Advanced Utility Types - <a href="https://medium.com/@rameshfadatare/boost-typescript-code-reusability-with-advanced-utility-types-277e804f6254" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deep dive into the TypeScript Configurations(tsconfig file) - <a href="https://medium.com/@thedivsoup/deep-dive-into-the-typescript-configurations-tsconfig-file-0d14259e9aa4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramesh Fadatare`**
+✍️ **posted by `The Div Soup`**

-<blockquote>Discover advanced TypeScript utility types like Partial, Readonly, Record, Pick, and Omit.
-Improve code reusability, maintainability, and…</blockquote>
+<blockquote>In today’s digital era, every business needs an online presence through a website and applications.
+A website can go live instantly…</blockquote>

 <h3>5.
 TypeScript Interview Questions - <a href="https://medium.com/@nabendu82/typescript-interview-questions-80d4bb1e9733" target="_blank" rel="noopener noreferrer">link</a></h3>